Anna Pezzetta: 2023–24 season

-2024–25 season
+2024–25 season: First national title

 Pezzetta began the season by finishing fifth at the 2024 CS Lombardia Trophy.
 Going on to compete on the 2024–25 ISU Junior Grand Prix circuit, Pezzetta finished fourth at 2024 JGP Poland and fifth at 2024 JGP Slovenia.

 In November, Pezzetta competed on the senior level at the 2024 Ice Challenge, where she won the gold medal.
 She would then go on to finish fifth at the 2024 CS Warsaw Cup that same month.
 At the 2025 Italian Championships, Pezzetta placed second in the short program but won the free skate, allowing her to capture the gold medal overall.
 She won the event by almost fourteen points.

 In January, Pezzetta debuted at the European Championships.
 She placed sixth in the short program and finished in fifth place overall following a fourth-place free skate.
 “I'm very happy,” said Pezzetta after the free skate.
 “It was my goal to actually just participate in this event.
 Today, I really felt the nerves and made some mistakes, but I'm actually very proud of myself for not giving up and for keeping the fight going.
 It was a very good experience for me, something I gained a lot from.”

 The following month, Pezzetta competed at the 2025 World Junior Championships in Debrecen, Hungary, where she placed thirteenth.

 Selected to compete for Team Italy at the 2025 World Team Trophy, Pezzetta placed ninth in the short program and eleventh in the free skate segments.
 Team Italy would go on to win the bronze medal overall.

 2025–26 season

 Pezzetta opened the season by competing on the 2025–26 ISU Challenger Series, winning silver at the 2025 CS Nepela Memorial and finishing fourth at the 2025 CS Trialeti Trophy.
+She then went on to debut on the Grand Prix circuit, placing eighth at the 2025 Cup of China and at the 2025 NHK Trophy.
+Pezzetta subsequently followed up these results by finishing seventh at the 2025 CS Warsaw Cup.

+In December, she finished fourth at the 2026 Italian Championships.
+The following month, Pezzetta competed at the 2026 European Championships in Sheffield, England, United Kingdom.
+She placed third in the short program, winning a small ISU bronze medal, but only thirteenth in the free skate, dropping to eighth place overall.